preignition/ida-screen-documentation/program-portal-page/program-.md

-# Businesses
+# Monitor
 - This feature is under development
-- Users will be able to access detailed information about a business
+- This section enables a user to monitor recent activity on the program
-- They will also be able to track and report on the progress of a  business or group of businesses over a period of time
+- It also shows the performance of the app